-When you are applying for jobs, hiring managers will always notice gaps in your employment.
+When you are applying for jobs, hiring managers will always notice gaps in employment.
 They’ll understandably wonder what happened.
 Are you at high risk of quitting?
 Have you experienced performance issues or exhibited irresponsible behavior in the past?

 Be Direct When a Gap in Employment is Objectively Positive